NBD405 New Business Development in Practice

 - Team and Team management

-During this first week students are placed into teams and are introduced to their case company.
-Each team is guided by a mentor group throughout the course.
+During this first week students are placed into teams and are introduced to a startup.
 This introductory week is crucial and attendance is compulsory.

 Requirements for course approval